Industries

 In Helsinki, where heating of the city’s buildings generates more than half of all emissions, making smart energy usage in buildings a top priority.

-Smart building technologies enable buildings improved energy efficiency.
-Connected to Building Energy Management Systems (BEMS), smart buildings use technologies like IoT sensors, AI algorithms and renewable energy sources to optimize energy consumption and cost.
+Smart building technologies enable buildings to improve energy efficiency.
+Connected to Building Energy Management Systems (BEMS), smart buildings use technologies like IoT sensors, AI algorithms, and renewable energy sources to optimize energy consumption and cost.

 Grid-connected smart buildings can also adapt to changing electricity and energy prices and participate in balancing the energy market for their part.